+This definition remains in force up to, and including, 28 August 2024

 Clear day means a full day, being 24 hours starting immediately after midnight, not including the day of arrival to the registered establishment for export preparation, or the day of loading for export at the registered establishment.
 Clear days apply to the animal, rather than at a whole-of-consignment level.

+This definition comes into force on 29 August 2024